bridge

 (Very good, Mrs. Ramírez.
 And what brings you here today?)
 Note: Literally, it says "what brings you today over here?"

 Señora Ramírez: Es Alejandrito, doctor.
-Se está quejando de tener algo en los ojos, y hasta le molesta cuando espabila.
+Se está quejando de tener algo en los ojos, y hasta le molesta cuando parpadea.

 (It is little Alejandro, doctor.
-He is complaining of having something in the eyes, and even it bothers him when he blinks.)
+He is complaining of having something in his eyes, and it even bothers him when he blinks.)
 Note: Adding "ito" to a name adds the qualifier "little."
-Also note that body parts are most often not used in the possesive.
-Instead of saying "his eyes," it says "the eyes."
+Also note that in Spanish, body parts are not usually preceded by possesive pronouns.
+In the above example, instead of saying "his eyes," it says "the eyes."

 Doctor Larsen: Ah!
 Déjame verte Alejandro.
 Sí, ya veo, y también te han estado lagrimeando los ojos, ¿no es así?.